 These services include a unique preschool model serving children with special needs alongside those who are typically developing.
 It is the first program of its kind in the United States.
-One of a handful in the community achieving accreditation through the National Association for the Education of Young Children (NAEYC), it continues to be "a magical place for all children."

 Health

 Intensive Treatment Services

 The Intensive Treatment Services (ITS) is a psychiatric day treatment program.
 This program provides treatment and support to preschool and school aged children (ages 3 to 7) with emotional and behavioral challenges and their families.
 Children enrolled in the ITS program have been unsuccessful at home, typical preschool, childcare, and/or public school.